-Distribution: Same as the distribution of Personal Property Tax Replacement Income Tax from the Personal Property Tax Replacement Fund.
+Distribution: Same as the distribution of Personal Property Tax Replacement Income Tax from the Tax Compliance and Administration Fund and the Personal Property Tax Replacement Fund.

 Public utility companies report liability for both the Invested Capital Tax and the Electricity Distribution Tax to the Department of Revenue on the same tax form.
 The Department of Revenue reports to the Comptroller only total proceeds of the two taxes.
 The telecommunications infrastructure maintenance fee is reported separately.
 A fiscal year 2011 amnesty program collected a total of \$1,069,567 from those three taxes; \$14,253 was collected in fiscal year 2012.